saksham-srivastava-coder/stm32-register-drivers/GPIO/README.md

 # Embedded Systems Developer

 ## About Me
-I'm an embedded systems enthusiast with hands-on experience in STM32 microcontroller programming.
-I enjoy working with low-level hardware programming and building functional embedded applications from scratch.
+My name is Saksham Srivastava, I'm an embedded systems developer with hands-on experience in STM32 microcontroller programming.
+I focus on bare-metal programming and building hardware drivers from scratch using C and register-level programming.

 ## Technical Skills